 Admission is free to permanent galleries, but there is a ticket charge for IMAX films or special exhibitions.

 You will need reservations for Space Shuttle Endeavour on weekends and holidays, which requires a small processing fee.
 Reserve tickets in advance on their website.
 There is always a parking fee.

 Where is the California Science Center Located?

-Exit the Harbor Freeway (I-110) at Exposition Boulevard and follow the signs to Exposition Park.
 Given the scarcity of street parking in the area, it's best to pay to park at the California Science Center lot.
-The exhibits start before you get inside, so don't just hustle through the entry plaza - stop to take a look around as you go.

 Instead of worrying about traffic and parking, try leaving your car at home and ride the Metro Expo Line, getting off at the Expo/Park station.
+Check the Metro Expo Line schedule here.
 The California Science Center is located 0.2 miles from the station, on the south side of the Rose Garden.